-Now there’s one caveat to bear in mind.
-Sometimes, people are genuinely concerned about you because you’re acting in a way that could cause harm to yourself or others.
-For instance, if you have an addiction or a destructive behavior pattern, you’ll need to accept that they have valid reasons for not approving of your ways.
-Instead of fighting the truth, use their support as an opportunity for creating positive change.
+Yet, there are times when people concerned about you are warranted.
+For instance, if you have an addiction or a destructive behavior pattern, Instead of fighting the truth, use their support as an opportunity for creating positive change.

-For the rest of us who have innocuous quirks and unconventional tastes that people don’t accept, we shouldn’t hold ourselves back from marching to the beat of our own drum.
+For the rest of us who have quirks and unconventional tastes that people aren’t liking, we shouldn’t hold ourselves back from marching to the beat of our own drum.
 We shouldn’t feel obligated to get people to understand who we are and where we’re coming from.
-You’ll only drive yourself crazy!
+(You’ll only drive yourself crazy!)

 This can be exhausting and lonely because it’s human nature to care about what others think of us and be accepted by our tribe.
 We may feel isolated not knowing where and who to turn to.
-But you need to stay resilient and realize that you don’t need to fit into a mold, play a part, or take on a role to experience happiness.
+But you need to stay resilient and realize that you don’t need to fit into a mold to experience happiness.

 For those of you dealing with the drama of people who don’t get you, take a deep breath and know that you’re going to be okay.
 You can take matters into your hands by making these inner and outer shifts in your life:

 1. Love and accept yourself unconditionally: A healthy self-concept is the foundation of a confident individual because it protects you from people who attempt to put you down and criticize your actions.
 Your self-love will act as a shield against all the haters and critics trying to sabotage your efforts.
 Loving and accepting ourselves can be a challenge if we did not have good role models while growing up who raised us and made us feel worthy.
-If you believe that you have an inner dialogue that originates from a limiting belief system, I suggest working with your inner critic, and if you require more help, seek professional counseling.
-Utilize whatever supports you personally, such as a spiritual group or practice, or even going to the gym or doing yoga to stay in a grounded state of mind and body.
+If you believe that you have an inner dialogue that originates from a limiting belief system, I suggest working with your inner critic.

-3. Find your own tribe: Although not everyone is going to get you, there will be some who do.
+3. Find your tribe: Although not everyone is going to get you, there will be some who do.
 In fact you might be just the kind of person they’re looking for and would love to hang out with.
-So you don’t need to change your personality and values but you do need to be discerning about who you spend time with.
-In marketing, we call this fan base group your target audience.
 With these individuals, you don’t need to try so hard or feel compelled to gain their acceptance.
-Your interactions flow smoothly and you experience a natural understanding and rapport with them.
-You might need to think strategically about finding your tribe as it’s unlikely that you’ll bump into them by chance.
-List down your values and your interests and then attend events and join groups and organizations related to them.
-In this way, you increase the probability of meeting people who share a similar perspective on life as you do.
+Your interactions flow smoothly and you experience a natural understanding and rapport.

 At the end of the day, it is your life.
-You have the right to live it in a way that feels natural and true for you.
 March to the beat of your own drum.
 Dance to the rhythm of your heart.
 Sing with the melody of your voice.
 Because there never was, and never will be, someone as special as you.

 All my best on your journey,